Reed-CompBio/spras/docs/htcondor.rst

    git clone https://github.com/Reed-CompBio/spras.git

 **Note:** To work with SPRAS in HTCondor, it is recommended that you build an Apptainer image instead of using Docker.
-See `Converting Docker Images to Apptainer/Singularity
+See `Converting Docker Images to Apptainer/Singularity Images`_ for instructions.
-Images <#converting-docker-images-to-apptainersingularity-images>`__ for
-instructions.
 Importantly, the Apptainer image must be built for the linux/amd64 architecture.
 Most HTCondor APs will have ``apptainer`` installed, but they may not have ``docker``.
 If this is the case, you